camunda/camunda-docs-static/get-started/content/rpa/_index.md

 ### Modeling and executing a process

-The Camunda Modeler updates the list of available templates every TODO.
+The Camunda Modeler updates the list of available templates when being launched.
 In order to enforce a synchronization of the templates, click on the Cawemo logo in the upper right corner and save the configuration dialog again.
 You will see a notification about the templates that have been synched.

 In order to trigger the UiPath package from Camunda, create a new BPMN process as follows:

 * Create new BPMN process diagram
 * Append a new Task to the Start Event and turn it into a Service Task (remember to use the Wrench icon next to the task for changing its type)

+Use templates:

 * Click on "Catalog" in the Property Panel and you will see an overlay with a list of your templates
 * Select one template and click Apply.
 With the template being applied, you see a simplified Property Panel
 * For any Input Parameter: